 Listing 18-9: Using if let and a block with refutable patterns instead of let

 We’ve given the code an out!
-This code is perfectly valid, though does now of course mean we cannot use an irrefutable pattern without receiving an error.
-If we give if let a pattern that will always match, such as x as shown in Listing 18-10, it will error:
+This code is perfectly valid, although it means we cannot use an irrefutable pattern without receiving an error.
+If we give if let a pattern that will always match, such as x, as shown in Listing 18-10, it will error:

 if let x = 5 {